nabilweq/privatechat-app/README.md

 - The images used in project is there in - /src/img

-- The project is completely componet based.
+- The project is purely componet based.
 I did all features by creating components for each.
 The UI designs is splitted to components.
 Each api calls and dynamicity is saperately wrote on each components.
 And the components is there in - /src/components